Eagles in Middle-earth: Third Age

 By the end of the Third Age, a colony of Eagles lived in the north of the Misty Mountains, as described in The Hobbit.
 These Eagles opposed the goblins; however, their relationship with the local Woodmen was only cool, as the eagles often hunted their sheep.
 They rescued Thorin's company from a band of goblins and Wargs, ultimately carrying the dwarves to the Carrock.
 Later, having seen the mustering of goblins in the Mountains, a great flock of Eagles participated in the Battle of the Five Armies.

 In The Lord of the Rings, the Eagles of the Misty Mountains helped the Elves of Rivendell and the Wizard Radagast to gather news of the Orcs.
-Gwaihir the Windlord carries news to Isengard, rescues the wizard Gandalf from the top of the tower there, and again rescues Gandalf from the top of Celebdil after searching for him at Galadriel's request. and he and his Eagles appear in great numbers towards the end of the book.
+Gwaihir the Windlord carries news to Isengard, rescues the wizard Gandalf from the top of the tower there, and again rescues Gandalf from the top of Celebdil after searching for him at Galadriel's request.
+Gwaihir and his Eagles appear in great numbers towards the end of the book.
 The Eagles similarly arrive at the Battle of the Morannon, helping the Host of the West against the Nazgûl, while Gwaihir, Landroval, and Meneldor rescue Frodo Baggins and Samwise Gamgee from Mount Doom after the One Ring had been destroyed.